 - Developing more dynamic skills, varied turn shape and varied speed

-- Interested in skiing and riding on steeper trails, carving more precise turns, flat ground freestyle maneuvers and an introduction to terrain parks
+- Interested in skiing and snowboarding on steeper trails, carving more precise turns, flat ground freestyle maneuvers and an introduction to terrain parks

-- Wants to become more comfortable skiing and riding in variable and increasingly challenging conditions
+- Wants to become more comfortable skiing and snowboarding in variable and increasingly challenging conditions

-- Wants to be a more versatile skier or rider and refine existing skills
+- Wants to be a more versatile skier or snowboarder and refine existing skills

 - May explore other terrain choices like Extremely Difficult trails (Double Black Diamond), tree skiing areas and different kinds of freestyle terrain, including terrain parks